TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/drivers/udma.md

 \cond !SOC_AM62LX
 - UDMA driver is not supported for M4F core as the DMSS is present only in the main domain
 \endcond
+- LEVI and MCMAP features are not supported in UDMA driver.

 ## Failure Prevention Guidelines for Applications